Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Modeling and Simulation

-Providing accurate power and performance estimations of future architectures is crucial for system architects to do what-if analysis of possible design tradeoffs.
 Wattch \cite{wattch-power} was one of the first tools to provide accurate power estimation of processors.
 It developed a framework for analyzing and optimizing microprocessor power dissipation at the architecture-level thereby allowing architects to make high-level analysis of power tradeoffs.
 SimplePower \cite{simple-power} was introduced as a means of doing detailed whole processor analysis of dynamic power.
 It focused on in-order five-stage pipelines, with detailed models of integer ALU power as well as other regions of the chip.
 The Wattch tool built on cache modeling from Cacti \cite{cacti-3.0-cache-power}, and provided parameterized activity factor-based estimates as well.
 Both SimplePower \cite{simple-power} and Wattch \cite{wattch-power} were both based on analytic power modeling techniques.
 The IBM PowerTimer tool \cite{ibm-powertimer} provides a processor simulator based on empirical techniques — one can estimate the power consumption of a particular architectural module by using the measured power consumption in an existing reference processor, and applying appropriate scaling techniques for design and process technology.
 This tool thereby allows architects to estimate power of future generation designs early in the design phase.
 McPAT \cite{mcpat} can simulate timing, area and power of multicore processors.
 PowerAnalyzer \cite{power-analyzer} is a power evaluation tool suitable for calculating power consumption for complete computer systems.
 Power consumption of FPGAs is also an important area, hence modeling the power consumption of FPGA-based systems has also gained importance in recent years.
-In \cite{fpga-power}, Anderson et al. provide a survey of power estimation techniques for FPGAs.
+Anderson et al \cite{fpga-power} provide a survey of power estimation techniques for FPGAs.
 The authors formulate empirical prediction models for net activity for FPGAs.